CAMP DETAILS FOR BUSHCRAFT SURVIVAL CAMP

 FULL 27 oz. (or larger) water bottle or camelback style water system is REQUIRED (In the heat it is critical that your child drink enough water.
 If your child does not bring a water bottle they will not be able to attend camp until they have one.)
 If you ordered an Earth Native water bottle during registration it will be given to you at sign-in on the first day of camp and there will be a filling station near-by.

 Personal supply of sunscreen – Please apply your child’s sunscreen before you drop them off.
 While our instructors will do their best to monitor and remind campers about re-application, it is very helpful if campers of a reasonable age are able to monitor and help themselves.

 Bug spray!! – We highly recommend that you put bug spray on your children before camp.
 The chiggers are VERY present at McKinney Falls during the warmer months.
 Don’t forget to put bug spray around their ankles/socks and around their waist under their shirt to help prevent chigger bites as well as on top of their clothing.
 Natural bug sprays do not seem to work well on chiggers.
 Having your child take a shower after camp is also a very good idea.
 Here is a link to a helpful article about chiggers.

 Sharp Mora Brand Fixed Blade Knife.
-If you choose to purchase a knife during registration it will be given to your child at camp.
+If you chose to purchase a knife during registration it will be given to your child at camp.
 If you chose to purchase a knife on your own, please be sure to send it with your child each day.
-NOTE: We do NOT sell knives at camp and instructors cannot not take cash or check payments for knives.
+NOTE: We do not sell knives at camp and instructors cannot not take cash or check payments for knives.
 Please purchase a knife in advance.

 What NOT to Pack: